 Cons

-• Highest price in the test group at $45
+• Highest price in the comparison group at $45

 • Wind Pro fleece lacks merino odor resistance for multi-day use